 How To Opt For Cable TV Alternatives?

-There are several TV shows sites, movie streaming sites and movie apps at your disposal today including popular ones like Netflix, Hulu, Amazon Prime Video, and Hotstar.
+There are online live TV streaming, movie streaming and movie apps at your disposal today including popular ones like Netflix, Hulu, Amazon Prime Video, and Hotstar.
 You can choose either one or subscribe to multiple services depending on your usage and preferences.
 If you love movie-marathon’ing on weekends, you must definitely subscribe to Netflix or if you like being up-to-date with the latest episode of your favourite TV show, Hulu should be your top choice.
 Also, you can choose some of the best websites to watch TV shows on our self-curated list.
 If you love watching anime too, then these free anime websites are perfect for all your anime content.

 You must also be informed that most of these companies produce their own content as well and some of them have gained massive popularity.
 You can look them up on the web and subscribe to the one that caters to your genre of interest.